Endogenous Coalition Formation in Policy Debates: Policy Learning within and across Coalitions

-Negative reciprocity can be interpreted from an actor perspective or from an issue conflict perspective.
+Repulsion can be interpreted from an actor perspective or from an issue conflict perspective.
 In the former view, actors learn from past conflicts and extend their existing conflicts to other issues.
-In the latter view, there can be fundamental differences between sets of issues; for instance, policies $j_1$ and $j_2$ may be intrinsically linked because they belong to some coherent ideology $I_1$, and, similarly, policies $j_3$ and $j_4$ may be linked by some other overarching ideology $I_2$.
-In that case, it is natural for actors adhering to ideology $I_1$ to support $j_1$ and $j_2$ but to reject $j_3$ and $j_4$.
-In this view, negative reciprocity is a function of what the Advocacy Coalition Framework calls ``deep core beliefs'' \citep{sabatier1993policy}.
+In the latter view, there can be fundamental differences between sets of issues; for instance, policies $r_1$ and $r_2$ may be intrinsically linked because they belong to some coherent ideology $I_1$, and, similarly, policies $r_3$ and $r_4$ may be linked by some other overarching ideology $I_2$.
+In that case, it is natural for actors adhering to ideology $I_1$ to support $r_1$ and $r_2$ but to reject $r_3$ and $r_4$.
+In this view, repulsion is an intrinsic function of what the Advocacy Coalition Framework calls ``deep core beliefs'' \citep{sabatier1993policy}.

-However, both perspectives can be reconciled: even if these fundamental predetermined cleavage lines exist across coalitions of actors, actors will still \emph{learn} from the past behavior of their opponents as well as their overall position in the network what their stance on policy belief $b$ should be, given the overarching ideologies.
-For example, if $a$ knows their positive view on $j_1$ and recognizes $i_1$'s opposing, negative position on $j_1$, then $a$ can learn from $i_1$'s negative recent mention of $b$ that $j_1$ and $b$ are in the same compatible ideological package and that they should mention it in a positive way to maintain ideological congruence, thereby distancing themselves further from $i_1$.
+However, both perspectives can be reconciled: Even if these fundamental predetermined cleavage lines exist across coalitions, actors will still \emph{learn} from the past behavior of their opponents as well as their overall position in the network what their stance on policy belief $r_e$ should be, given the overarching ideologies.
+For example, if $s_1$ has a positive view on $r_2$ and recognizes $s_2$'s opposing, negative position on $r_2$, then $s_1$ can learn from $s_2$'s negative recent mention of $r_1$ that $r_2$ and $r_1$ are in the same compatible ideological package and that they should mention it in a positive way to maintain ideological congruence, or structural balance, thereby distancing themselves further from $s_2$.

-In line with these considerations along the lines of structural balance and learning, we expect negative reciprocity to play a strong role in shaping the topology of the policy debate through repulsion between coalitions:

-\begin{hypothesis} The stronger negative reciprocity is from the perspective of actor $a$ at time $t$ with regard to policy belief $b$, the more likely will $a$ adopt $b$ at time $t$. \end{hypothesis}
+In line with these considerations along the lines of structural balance and learning, we expect repulsion between actors to play a strong role in shaping the topology of the policy debate through reinforcement of differences between coalitions: \begin{hypothesis} The stronger the incentives for repulsion are from the perspective of actor $s_e$ at time $t_e$ with regard to policy belief $r_e$ and agreement pattern $a_e$, the more likely will $s_e$ adopt $r_e$ at time $t_e$ with stance $a_e$. \end{hypothesis}